Boonie Bears: The Wild Life: Production

-According to the filmmakers, animating the Wild Land contest venue was an extremely complex process that required 3,000 machines to render simultaneously every day.
+According to the filmmakers, animating the Wild Land contest venue was an extremely complex process that required 3,000 computers to render simultaneously every day.
 In one three-minute sequence in particular, the average time for a machine to render a frame was 20 hours – equivalent to 120 machines rendering for 30 days, 24 hours a day.
 Boonie Bears: The Wild Life is the first Chinese animated film in which humans transform into other animals.
 According to Daisy Shang, president of Fantawild Animation, this required a "special rigging system" to animate realistically.

 The producers stated that film is focused on the theme of happiness.
 It explores the essence of happiness and how happiness influences human behavior.
 The directors expressed hope that both children and adults watching the movie would think about the question of what happiness is.
 They hoped the film would make audiences think about their lives and their futures.